particle-iot/docs/src/content/hardware/expansion/monitor-one-muon-cards.md

 - `NFC2_VIN_EN`/`NFC_PIN2` (Monitor One) and `D20` are in the same pin position (9)
 - `NFC1_PERIPH_INT`/`NFC_PIN1` (Monitor One) and `D21` are in the same pin position (10)
+- `TSOM_A6` (Monitor One) and `SCK`/`D13` are in the same pin position (14), but cannot be used at the same time as SPI.
+- `TSOM_A5` (Monitor One) and `MISO`/`D11` are in the same pin position (15), but cannot be used at the same time as SPI.
+- `TSOM_A4` (Monitor One) and `MOSI`/`D12` are in the same pin position (16), but cannot be used at the same time as SPI.
+- `TSOM_A7` (Monitor One) and `D8` are in the same pin position (13) and are both `SS`.
+- `RX` is in the same position (45) and can be used as GPIO but cannot be used at the same time as UART serial.
+- `TX` is in the same position (46) and can be used as GPIO but cannot be used at the same time as UART serial.
+- Using an I2C or SPI GPIO expander on your expansion card is a good option if you need cross-compatibility.

 ### PWM

 - `TSOM_A5` (Monitor One) and `MISO`/`D11` are in the same pin position (15) and support PWM, but cannot be used at the same time as SPI.
 - `TSOM_A4` (Monitor One) and `MOSI`/`D12` are in the same pin position (16) and support PWM, but cannot be used at the same time as SPI.
+- `TX` is in the same position (46) and support PWM, but cannot be used at the same time as UART serial.
 - Using an I2C PWM on your expansion card is a good option if you need cross-compatibility.

+### 5V

+The Muon does not have a built-in 5V power supply.

+- `VBUS` is the power line on the USB-C connector.
+The Muon contains a USB PD chip and prefers to run the USB port at 9V.
+If the USB-C adapter supports this, VBUS will be 9V instead of 5V!
+- `5V` (Monitor One) and `PMIC_VIN` (Muon) are the same pin position (31) but on the Muon, this pin can be 5V to 12V!
+- `CAN_5V` is not supported on the Muon as it does not have a boost converter for it.

 ### Full combined pin details